freerange/cotech-presentation/presentation.md

 * Benefits and challenges

 ^
-I'm Chris from Go Free Range and I'm going to talk about:
+I'm going to talk about:
 - our company structure
 - the tools and processes we use to run the company without a boss, and
 - the benefits and challenges of working the way we do